-Little Labs VOG Analog Bass Resonance Tool, originally designed to capture the chest resonance of vocalists or voice over artists, enabling them to still have a proximity type effect without having to be so close to the mic, hence the name, VOG, or Voice of God.
+The Little Labs VOG 500-Series Analog Bass Resonance Tool is designed to capture the chest resonance of vocalists or voice over artists, enabling them to still have a proximity type effect without having to be so close to the mic, hence the name, VOG, or Voice of God.

-The Little Labs i-VOG is identical to the VOG, but it's a standalone version, no rack required.
-Oh, but it does add a high quality hi-Z instrument input (3.32 meg ohm), which adds to its creative capability.
+The Little Labs I-VOG is identical to the VOG, but it's a standalone version, no rack required.
+Oh, but it does add a hi quality hi Z instrument in which adds to its creative capability.

 Little Labs VOG 500-Series Analog Bass Resonance Tool Features